blackducksoftware/synopsys-detect/documentation/src/main/markdown/downloadingandrunning/rapidscan.md

 The results are saved to a json file named 'name_version_BlackDuck_DeveloperMode_Result.json' in the Scan Output directory, where name and version are the project's name and version.

+**NOTE:**
+ * The format of this results file is dependent on Black Duck and in the future, different versions of Black Duck may produce a different file format.

 The results are also printed in the logs:
 ```
 2021-07-20 13:25:18 EDT INFO  [main] --- Rapid Scan Result: (for more detail look in the log for Rapid Scan Result Details)